PSA Annotation: How to Annotate a Civil Registry Document

 DocumentDetails

-Certified True Copy of Court Order/Decision/DecreeAuthenticated by the court that issued the order.
+Certified True Copy of the Source DocumentFor court-based annotations (annulment, Rule 108): the court Decision authenticated by the issuing court.
+For domestic adoption: the NACC Order of Adoption.
 Must be an original certified true copy, not a photocopy.

-PSA Copy of Document to be AnnotatedPSA-issued copy of the birth certificate or marriage certificate that will be annotated.
-Cost: P155 per copy.
+PSA Copy of Document to be AnnotatedPSA-issued copy of the birth or marriage certificate that will be annotated.
+Walk-in cost: ₱155 per copy.

 Valid ID of Requesting PartyOriginal + photocopy of a valid government-issued ID (e.g., passport, driver's license, PhilSys/National ID, UMID, PRC license).

-Filing/Annotation FeeVaries by LCRO, typically P300-1,000.
+Filing/Annotation FeeVaries by LCRO, typically ₱300–1,000.
 Pay in cash at the LCRO cashier and keep the official receipt.

 For AnnulmentDecision of Nullity/Annulment, Certificate of Finality, and Entry of Judgment from the court.